Accounting & Finance

 Non-Bank Lenders

-Many of them have customer service numbers when you need to talk to a human about the process, but most of it is completed online.
+Many have customer service numbers when you need to talk to a human about the process, but most are completed online.
 If all goes well, you never have to speak with a lender to be able to get a mortgage through them.

 For example, an MLD mortgage is one such company that has enjoyed the move away from banking to mortgages.
 Unlike traditional loans from a bank, non-banks can offer more competitive rates because they have less overhead.

 Plus, there’s less regulation of non-bank lenders.
 For example, non-bank lenders do not have to worry about keeping track of customers’ checking and savings accounts.
-Nor do they need to deal with businesses making massive deposits in person that require paid tellers on the payroll.
+Nor do they need to deal with businesses making massive personal deposits that require paid tellers on the payroll.

 Finding the opportunity to provide loans to consumers with the convenience and efficiencies of online platforms has increased competition which is suitable for customers.